-Students who plan to play athletics in college need to see their School Counselors for information on the NCAA Clearing House or go to www.ncaaclearinghouse.net.
+Students who plan to participate in athletics at the college level need to see their School Counselors for information on the NCAA Clearinghouse or go to www.ncaaclearinghouse.net.

-8.5 DANCES, PROMS AND LOCK-INS
+8.5 DANCES and PROMS

 - 1. All dances must have prior administrative approval, and all paperwork must be completed according to school procedures.
 All dances must be approved and scheduled at least two weeks in advance. - 2.
 A minimum of five chaperones and one administrator must be in attendance during the entire dance. - 3.
 A police officer must be in attendance at all dances and is to be paid by the sponsoring group. - 4.
 Dance hours are 7 p.m. to 10 p.m. unless otherwise specified. - 5.
 Students may request friends from other schools to attend our dances with proper paperwork completed.
 CHS administration will make contact with guest students administration.
-Students guest must be in good standing at their school or the will be denied access.
+Student's guest must be in good standing at their school or they will be denied access.
 The administration has the authority to not accept a guest into a Campbell event.